awsdocs/amazon-s3-userguide/doc_source/using-intelligent-tiering.md

 You can add rules to an S3 Lifecycle configuration to tell Amazon S3 to transition objects from one storage class to another\.
 For information on supported transitions and related constraints, see [ Transitioning objects using S3 Lifecycle](https://docs.aws.amazon.com/AmazonS3/latest/userguide/lifecycle-transition-general-considerations.html)\.

-You can specify S3 Lifecycle policies at the bucket or prefix level\.
+You can specify S3 Lifecycle configurations at the bucket or prefix level\.
 In this S3 Lifecycle configuration rule, the filter specifies a key prefix \(`documents/`\)\.
 Therefore, the rule applies to objects with key name prefix `documents/`, such as `documents/doc1.txt` and `documents/doc2.txt`\.
 The rule specifies a `Transition` action directing Amazon S3 to transition objects to the S3 Intelligent\-Tiering storage class 0 days after creation\.
 In this case, objects are eligible for transition to S3 Intelligent\-Tiering at midnight UTC following creation\.

 **Example**